Hatt-i humayun: History

 The earliest known hatt-ı hümayun is the one sent by Sultan Murad I to Evrenos Bey in 1386, commending the commander for his conquests and giving him advice on how to administer people.
 Until the reign of Murad III, Viziers used to present matters orally to the Sultans, who would then give their consent or denial, also orally.
 While hatt-ı hümayuns were very rare prior to this, they proliferated afterward, especially during the reigns of Sultans such as Abdülhamid I, Selim III and Mahmud II, who wanted to increase their control and be informed of everything.

 The content of hatt-ı hümayuns tends to reflect the power struggle that existed between the Sultan and his council of viziers (the Divan).
 The process of using the hatt-ı hümayun to authorize the actions of the grand vizier came into existence in the reign of Murad III.
-This led to a loss of authority and independence in the grand vizier while other palace people such as the Master of the Harem (Harem Ağası) or concubines (cariye) who had greater access to the Sultan gained in influence.
+This led to a loss of authority and independence in the grand vizier while other palace people such as the Master of the Harem (Harem Ağası) or concubines (cariye), especially (Valide Sultan) who had greater access to the Sultan gained in influence.
+The mothers of the sultans, such as Nurbanu Sultan and Safiye Sultan, during the reign of their sons, in order to exercise power, by secret alliance with the Grand Viziers and some important members of the Divan, they overshadowed the authority of the Sultan; Moreover separately by influencing the decisions of the Sultan, who had direct and intimate access to the Sultan's person, they often influenced government decisions bypassing the Divan and the Grand Vizier altogether.
+Even Handan Sultan, Halime Sultan, Kosem Sultan and Turhan Sultan acted on their behalf because of their sons' youth or incapacity and they were responsible for key decisions (removals and major promotions in the government) that were in the hands of the Sultan.
 By giving detailed instructions or advice, the Sultans reduced the role of the grand viziers to be just a supervisor to the execution of his commands.
 This situation appears to have created some backlash, as during most of the 17th century there were attempts to return to grand viziers' prestige and the power of "supreme proxy" (vekil-i mutlak) and over time hatt-ı hümayuns returned to their former simplicity.
 However, in the eighteenth century, Selim III became concerned by the over-centralization of the bureaucracy and its general inefficacy.
 He created consulting bodies (meclis-i meşveret) to share some of the authority with him and the grand vizier.
 He would give detailed answers on hatt-ı hümayuns to questions asked of him and would make inquiries as to whether his decisions were followed.
 The hatt-ı hümayun became Selim III's tool to ensure rapid and precise execution of his decisions.